Skip to content

 Three ways to read this:

-• Headline speed at saturation: Oxidized --cores 8 (12 threads) finishes in 57 seconds — 4.54× faster than TG -j 8 at 5.93× less CPU.
+• Headline speed at saturation: Rust --cores 8 (12 threads) finishes in 57 seconds — 4.54× faster than TG -j 8 at 5.93× less CPU.
 The cleanest apples-to-apples cores-vs-cores comparison; this is the number nf-core users see.

-• Maximum throughput at comparable thread budget: Oxidized --cores 24 (~28 threads) vs TG -j 8 (~27 threads).
+• Maximum throughput at comparable thread budget: Rust --cores 24 (~28 threads) vs TG -j 8 (~27 threads).
 Finishes in 61 seconds, 4.21× faster at 4.20× less CPU.
 Diminishing returns past --cores 8 because gzip-output I/O is the bottleneck.

 Laptop benchmark: Apple M1 Pro (10 cores, 32 GiB)